-There could be many reasons why your penis has gone numb – you have been sitting in a certain position for a long time, your testosterone levels are low, hormonal disturbances, etc. Unfortunately, it can be an embarrassing issue to discuss, which often prevents men from seeking help.
+There could be many reasons why your penis has gone numb – you have been sitting in a particular position for a long time, your testosterone levels are low, hormonal disturbances, etc. Unfortunately, it can be an embarrassing issue to discuss, which often prevents men from seeking help.

-Fortunately, loss of penile sensitivity is a treatable condition, and lifestyle changes can often provide relief.
+Fortunately, loss of penis sensitivity is a treatable condition, and lifestyle changes can often provide relief.
 In the following sections, we will explain what loss of penile sensitivity is and the factors that contribute to this common sexual health issue.

 What is Penis Numbness?